Perugolate/RareFold/README.md

 The target structure is shown in green, with canonical peptide residues in blue and noncanonical residues in magenta.

+For the original version of EvoBind with regular amino acids, see: https://github.com/patrickbryant1/EvoBind

 ```
 conda activate rarefold
 bash design.sh